 This gave me the opportunity to spend some time in cities that would otherwise not be on my route or could be included.

 If you plan your train journey across Europe, you can include any number of cities.
 You might find a place that you never even heard of which becomes your new favorite city, like San Sebastian in Spain!

 Arrive in the heart of a city by train

-Even for capital cities like Vienna, Budapest and Bucharest, you arrive at the main train station, which is never far from the old town centre.
-Imagine how much time and money you save by arriving in the heart of London by train opposed to those expensive airport shuttles from one of London’s many airports?
+Imagine how much time and money you save by arriving in the heart of London by train as opposed to those expensive airport shuttles from one of London’s many airports?

 Although my overall expenses for the train tickets for my rail journey across Europe were higher than a direct flight, I think I saved money in the end.
 How?
 Let me calculate it for you:

-In total I spend €235 ($281) on train tickets (Netherlands to Munich, Munich to Vienna, Vienna to Budapest, Budapest to Brasov, Brasov to Bucharest and Bucharest to Istanbul).
+In total, I spend €235 ($281) on train tickets (the Netherlands to Munich, Munich to Vienna, Vienna to Budapest, Budapest to Brasov, Brasov to Bucharest and Bucharest to Istanbul).

 My flight from Istanbul back home was €75 ($88).

 But, if I would have flown to Munich, take an airport shuttle to the center and back to the airport and flown from Munich to Vienna and so on, I would have spent so much more money on flights and taxi or airport shuttle fairs.
 I don’t have the numbers for that, but I am sure it adds up quickly.
 And let’s not forget about the baggage fees.